labi-le/kphp-vk-utils/README.md

 ```

 You need to be careful with parallel requests, this is how you can get `flood control` from VKontakte\
-It is recommended to use `Uploader::enableParallelRequest()` only with the community token\
+It is recommended to use `Uploader::setNumberOfParallelRequests()` only with the community token\
-It is also worth noting that when using `Message::enableParallelRequest()` messages are sent in a random
+It is also worth noting that when using `Message::setNumberOfParallelRequests()` messages are sent in a random
 this can be useful when sending multiple messages with attachments